anhvir/c205/README.md

 -------------------------------------------------------------

 *Don't know how to use this git repository?* Just read this README.md and then decide if you want to download the repository into your computer.
-If yes, click on **Clone or download**, then **Download ZIP**, and the whole directory c205 will be donloaded in (normally) your **Downloads** directory.
+If yes, click on **Clone or download**, then **Download ZIP**, and the whole directory c205 will be downloaded into (normally) your **Downloads** directory.

 -------------------------------------------------------------